-In the past, this event has been described as similar to a “multi-stage concert”, with several different acts performing at the same time.
+This event has been described as similar to a “multi-stage concert”, with several different acts performed at the same time.

 Yerba Buena Night is free to attend and it will be held at the Yerba Buena Center for the Arts.

 This is just one of many festivals typically held in San Francisco throughout October, and you can find out more about all the other events in our family-friendly activities section.